 Whoever supplies your wig should give you instructions about how to wear it and care for it.
 Follow these instructions carefully.

 This is up to you.
 It can take a bit of time for you to feel confident enough to go out without your wig.

 You might feel ready to stop wearing it before your hair gets back to your pre treatment length.
 A shorter look might suit you and give you a new image.

 Some people say it is a relief to get rid of the wig and feel like themselves again.
 Others may need more time.

 Be kind to yourself and don’t expect too much.
 You have been through a lot in the past few months and had to deal with many changes in your life.
 So go at your own pace.

 Other ways to cover your head

-You may not want to wear a wig, or wear one all the time.
-You could try differnt way to cover your head such as hats, scarves, beanies or stretchy tubes.
+You may not want to wear a wig or wear one all the time.
+You could try different ways to cover your head such as hats, scarves, beanies or stretchy tubes.